• Home

 The Ke Ali’i Pauahi Foundation is a nonprofit corporation whose mission is to “develop new and diverse sources of income to support the ever-increasing educational needs and goals of people of Hawaiian ancestry.”
 The Pauahi Foundation administers scholarships that have been created by private donors and awards these scholarships supporting college level areas of study, as well as trade and vocational courses.
 Many awards may be determined based on merit, while some include specific criteria such as geographic location, field of study, financial need or grade point averages.

-There are 140 scholarships available for the 2021-2022 academic year and may not cover the full cost of education.
-Before proceeding, please read Available Pauahi Foundation Scholarship materials.
+There are 140 scholarships available for the following academic year and may not cover the full cost of education.
+Before proceeding, please read Available Pauahi Foundation Scholarships.

 Eligibility requirements: